• Skip to primary navigation

 Are Recovery Rides just as Important as Regular Training?

-Many riders spend too much time on recovery training because they keep telling themselves (and everyone else) how important their recovery training is.
+Many riders spend too much time on recovery training because they keep telling themselves (and everyone else) how vital their recovery training is.
 They believe that recovery rides are just as important as regular training.
-I don’t agree.
-These riders are not aware of the difference between recovery rides and plain recovery.
+I’m afraid I have to disagree.
+These riders are unaware of the difference between recovery rides and plain recovery.

-Recovery rides are not as important as regular training.
-Recovery rides don’t improve your endurance significantly and they only slightly accelerate the recovery process.
-Regular training has a much higher, positive impact on your cycling performance.
+Recovery rides are not as essential as regular training.
+Recovery rides don’t improve your endurance significantly, and they only slightly accelerate the recovery process.
+Traditional training has a much higher, positive impact on your cycling performance.

-What do you think will have the greatest impact on your performance: adding one hour of extra recovery training or one hour of extra endurance training?
+What do you think will have the most significant impact on your performance: adding one hour of extra recovery training or one hour of additional endurance training?

 If you had to reduce your training time by one hour per week, which training session would be the most critical to miss?
 Probably not the recovery ride…

-So my conclusion is that recovery rides are NOT as important as regular training, although I must emphasize that the recovery process (not recovery rides) is a cornerstone of high quality training principles.
+So my conclusion is that recovery rides are NOT as essential as regular training.
+However, I must emphasize that the recovery process (not recovery rides) is a cornerstone of high-quality training principles.

 How can you optimize your recovery rides?